mjawwad19/MKS22X-FinalProject/README.md

 _____

 [Day 4] 5/21/19:
-- mMrged all the movement stuff from Jawwad's branch in class
+- Merged all the movement stuff from Jawwad's branch in class
 - Kevin:
-    -placed x bounds for pieces for moveleft and Right
+    - placed x bounds for pieces for moveleft and Right
     - keybindings (though these may be subject to change, Jawwad and Reddit thinks this ain't a great combo of keys)
     - level/speed increaser (this is just for visualization, in final version they will be impacted by score)
     - converting repetitive if else statements to switches